mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

   release, Value/Keyframes/BBNF/Fourier credit: **0**.

 This closes only the owner hostile source-review intake.
 The long-horizon parser goal remains active.
-N2-F0, N2a, N2b, and N2c are terminal and frozen;
-N2d is source-architecture authorized but not sent, with no scientific receipt or downstream credit.
+N2-F0, N2a, N2b, N2c, and N2d are terminal and frozen.
+The next boundary is paper-only, undispatched, with no scientific receipt or downstream credit.